lauramorinigo/feelingwebnn-starterkit/README.md

 - How to use the **Web Speech API** to turn voice into text
 - How to do a baby version of **sentiment analysis** in JavaScript
 - How to run AI inference in the browser using **WebNN** (with a polyfill!)
-- How to be ✨ that dev ✨ in just 10 minutes

 ---

 ## 💻 What You Need

-- Chrome or Edge browser
+- A browser that enables testing of webnn (Like Edge or Chrome Canary)
 - A working microphone 🎙️
 - Basic JavaScript knowledge (if you know `addEventListener`, you’re good)
 - 10 minutes (yes, that’s all!)